 Nature and Sources of Ethical Standards - List of Each State's RPC and AEO

 Every state has its own statutes and rules governing professional responsibility of lawyers, including prosecutors and defenders.
-Check for your state's Rules of Professional Conduct (RPC) compiled in April 2010, the vast majority of which will be some version of the ABA's MRPC, and Advisory Ethics Opinions (AEO) compiled in April 2010, in the following list:
+Check for your state's updated Rules of Professional Conduct (RPC) and Rules of Disciplinary Procedure (RDP) This list was compiled in 2010; the majority of these rules track the ABA's MRPC, and Advisory Ethics Opinions (AEO):

 - District of Columbia: RPC; AEO;